ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 Documents		Music
 ~~~

 We can tailor the output of commands by adding options and arguments.
-For example, `-l` option makes `ls` use a long listing format showing additional information such as the file size and the time of its last modification.
+For example, the `-l` option makes `ls` use a long listing format showing additional information such as the file size and the time of its last modification.

 Input
 {: .label .label-green}